ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/dev-ops/create-oidc-users-from-ldap.md

             json.dump(user, file, indent=4)
     ```

 6. Verify files were written.
 Number of files should equal number of users in the file obtained in Step 2 - see the value of the element "total_results" which in this case is 2.

+    `tree -f output_files`
     ```json
-    ❯ tree -f output_files
     output_files
     ├── output_files/user1@ibm.com.json
     └── output_files/user2@ibm.com.json